codemaster-22/Priority-Scheduling-With-Preemption/README.md

 # Priority-Scheduling-With-Preemption
 - cpu scheduling
-- Problem Statement
+- Problem Statement :
--At any given point in time, there are a number processes waiting in the ready queue to be executed by the processor (CPU) in a computer.
+At any given point in time, there are a number processes waiting in the ready queue to be executed by the processor (CPU) in a computer.
 The operating system (OS) schedules the processes, i.e., chooses one of the processes from the pool, and assigns it to the CPU to be executed.
 Only one process can be in running state at a time in a single processor system.
 Consider a case in which the OS uses, for process scheduling, the